owdex/owdex/.github/README.md

 ```

 #### With Docker
 If you already have Solr and MongoDB instances running elsewhere, you can just use Owdex on its own.
-Images are available for every release from the [GitHub Container Registry](https://github.com/orgs/owdex/packages/container/package/owdex).
+Images are available for every release from the [GitHub Container Registry](https://github.com/orgs/owdex/packages/container/package/owdex). **Make sure to set the version you want (instead of just pulling 'latest'), as breaking changes may happen at any time.**

 ```shell
 $ wget https://raw.githubusercontent.com/owdex/compose/main/owdex.toml.default -O owdex.toml